davorf/BlackBeanControl/README.md

 ### Configuration

 All required configuration is held within BlackBeanControl.ini file.
-It consists of the following options:
+It consists of the following parameters:

 [General]
 - IPAddress - an IP address of RM 3 Mini (RM 3 Mini must have local IP address)